-The MDCC evaluates several financial and operational achievements against our peers, including return measures, growth metrics, efficiency ratio and TSR.
-Performance during 2018 against our peers ranked first or second out of our direct peers for Efficiency Ratio and Return on Assets.
+The MDCC evaluates recent and historical financial and operational achievements against our peers, including return measures, growth metrics, efficiency ratio and TSR, among others.
+Performance during 2019 against our peers ranked first or second out of our direct peers for Efficiency Ratio and Return on Assets-two key metrics we believe reflect our annual performance.